xlladdins/xll/docs/Excel4MacrosH-P.md

 shortcut\_on, shortcut\_key, function\_category, status\_bar\_text,
 help\_id, help\_file)

-Macro\_name    is the name of the macro that you want to set options for, including the name of the workbook and sheet containing the macro.
+Macro\_name&nbsp;&nbsp;&nbsp;&nbsp;is the name of the macro that you want to set options for, including the name of the workbook and sheet containing the macro.

-Description    is the description of the macro displayed in the Macro dialog box.
+Description&nbsp;&nbsp;&nbsp;&nbsp;is the description of the macro displayed in the Macro dialog box.

-Menu\_on    is a logical value indicating whether a menu item is automatically added for this macro.
+Menu\_on&nbsp;&nbsp;&nbsp;&nbsp;is a logical value indicating whether a menu item is automatically added for this macro.
 If TRUE, menu\_text must be specified.
 If FALSE or omitted, no menu item is added.
 If the macro already has a menu item, setting this argument to FALSE removes the menu item.

-Menu\_text    is the text of the menu item to be added for the macro.
+Menu\_text&nbsp;&nbsp;&nbsp;&nbsp;is the text of the menu item to be added for the macro.
 Ignored unless menu\_on is TRUE.

-Shortcut\_on    is a logical value indicating whether a shortcut key is assigned to the macro.
+Shortcut\_on&nbsp;&nbsp;&nbsp;&nbsp;is a logical value indicating whether a shortcut key is assigned to the macro.
 If TRUE, shortcut\_key must be specified.
 If FALSE or omitted, no shortcut key is assigned.
 If the macro already has a shortcut key, setting this argument to FALSE removes the shortcut key.

-Shortcut\_key    is the letter of the shortcut key for the macro.
+Shortcut\_key&nbsp;&nbsp;&nbsp;&nbsp;is the letter of the shortcut key for the macro.
 Ignored if shortcut\_key is FALSE.

-Function\_category    is the number of the category in the Paste Function dialog box that the macro is assigned to.
+Function\_category&nbsp;&nbsp;&nbsp;&nbsp;is the number of the category in the Paste Function dialog box that the macro is assigned to.
 Categories are numbered starting at 1 for the category at the top of the list in the Paste Function dialog box.

-Status\_bar\_text    the text displayed in the status bar when a menu item or toolbar button assigned to this macro is clicked on.
+Status\_bar\_text&nbsp;&nbsp;&nbsp;&nbsp;the text displayed in the status bar when a menu item or toolbar button assigned to this macro is clicked on.
 Be sure to enclose the text in quotes.

-Help\_id    is the numerical ID for the help topic associated with this macro and any related menu items or toolbar buttons.
+Help\_id&nbsp;&nbsp;&nbsp;&nbsp;is the numerical ID for the help topic associated with this macro and any related menu items or toolbar buttons.

-Help\_file    is the pathname of the help file for the macro.
+Help\_file&nbsp;&nbsp;&nbsp;&nbsp;is the pathname of the help file for the macro.

 Return to [top](#H)